 The Great Lakes Suzuki Institute is the only Institute of its kind for flute and recorder students and teachers in Ontario, where we have been based for over 20 years.
-With the generous assistance of the McMaster Institute for Music and the Mind all classes take place on the McMaster University campus in Hamilton, Ontario.
+All classes take place at the Guelph Youth Music Centre in Guelph, Ontario.

-Flutist David Gerry maintains a busy schedule as a teacher, performer and clinician.
-David holds his Ph.D. in music cognition from the School of Psychology, Neuroscience and Behaviour at McMaster University where he works with Dr. Laurel Trainor, McMaster University.
-He also holds a M.Mus and B.Mus.Perf. from the Faculty of Music, University of Toronto and an ARCT diploma from the Royal Conservatory of Music, which also awarded him the gold medal in flute.
-Dr. Gerry is also a graduate of the Talent Education Institute in Japan, where he studied with Shinichi Suzuki and Toshio Takahashi.
+Flutist David Gerry maintained a busy schedule as a teacher, performer and clinician.
+David earned his Ph.D. in music cognition from the School of Psychology, Neuroscience and Behaviour at McMaster University where he worked with Dr. Laurel Trainor, McMaster University.
+He also held a M.Mus and B.Mus.Perf. from the Faculty of Music, University of Toronto and an ARCT diploma from the Royal Conservatory of Music, which also awarded him the gold medal in flute.
+Dr. Gerry was also a graduate of the Talent Education Institute in Japan, where he studied with Shinichi Suzuki and Toshio Takahashi.

-Dr. Gerry has performed and taught all over the world.
+Dr. Gerry performed and taught all over the world.
 For many years he was the music specialist at Trail Ridge Montessori School in Grimsby, Ontario.
-A registered Teacher Trainer for the Suzuki Association of the Americas and the European Suzuki Association, David is currently Assistant Professor of Music Education at the School of the Arts, McMaster University.
-David also directs the Great Lakes Flute Centre.
+A registered Teacher Trainer for the Suzuki Association of the Americas and the European Suzuki Association, David was also Assistant Professor of Music Education at the School of the Arts, McMaster University.
 With Dr. Laurel Trainor, David is the recipient of a 2008 award from the Grammy Foundation for excellence in the scientific study of music.
 He was the recipient of the 2014 “Excellence in Teaching” Award for the Humanities from the McMaster University Students’ Union.

-David is married to Jonathan Royce.
-They live in Hamilton with Gigi, a Coton de Tulear and Gonzo, a green cheek conure.
+David was married to Jonathan Royce.
+They lived in Hamilton with Gigi, a Coton de Tulear and Gonzo, a green cheek conure.
 He passed away unexpectedly in December 2017.

-Altus Artist Meret Bitticks maintains an active schedule as a soloist, chamber musician, and clinician in the U.S. and abroad while on faculty at the Music Institute of Chicago and DePaul University.
+Altus Artist Meret Bitticks maintains an active schedule as a soloist, chamber musician, and clinician in the U.S. and abroad while on faculty at the Music Institute of Chicago, Lake Forest College, and DePaul University.
 Ms. Bitticks has joined Trio Chicago and Friends for international concert tours, including the United Arab Emirates and Australia, and is a regular member of the Chicago-based woodwind quintet, the Edgewater Ensemble.
 In 2013 she became the first flutist to receive a Certificate of Achievement for excellence in Suzuki instruction from the Suzuki Association of the Americas and is now one of only a handful of registered Suzuki Flute Teacher Trainers.
 Ms. Bitticks studied under Mary Stolper at DePaul University and Katherine Borst Jones at the Ohio State University to earn her Master's and Bachelor's degrees, respectively.
 She has also traveled to Matsumoto, Japan, to work with Suzuki Flute School founder Toshio Takahashi.
 A frequent volunteer at music camps in Haiti, Ms. Bitticks serves on the board of BLUME Haiti, an organization that promotes leadership through music education.